June 28, 2018

 City staff anticipate that the Site Plan will not be ready until early winter.

 ABOUT THE PROCESS:

-As a building designated under the Ontario Heritage Act, any addition to the Château Laurier requires the approval of Ottawa City Council before construction can proceed.
-The owners have submitted a heritage application to the City of Ottawa, as required by the Act.
-Next steps are anticipated as follows:
+As a building designated under the Ontario Heritage Act, any addition to the Château Laurier required the approval of Ottawa City Council before construction can proceed.
+The owners submitted a heritage application to the City of Ottawa, as required by the Act.
+Steps in the process were as follows:

 - City heritage staff issued a Report on June 11, 2018 recommending approval of the application.

 - Ottawa's Built Heritage Subcommittee (BHSC) met on June 18 to to consider the application and make recommendations to Planning Committee (PC).
 BHSC unanimously supported a proposed amendment to make the addition “more visually compatible with the existing Château Laurier” (see Motion above).

 - Planning Committee (PC) met on June 26, and recommended adoption of BHSC's proposed amendment to the Mayor and Ottawa City Council.